kiliankoe/alfred_dvb/README.md

 - `dvb helmholtz`

-  Gives you all connections from Helmholtzstraße.
+  Gives you all upcoming connections from Helmholtzstraße.

 - `dvb prager in 10`

-  Gives you all connections from Prager Straße in 10 minutes.
+  Gives you all upcoming connections from Prager Straße in 10 minutes.
 Optional text after the amount of minutes is ignored, so you could also enter `dvb prager in 10 minutes` if you prefer.

+- `dvb albertplatz [3]`

+  Gives you all upcoming connections from Albertplatz that are serviced by the line 3.

+You can of course mix and match time offsets with `... in x` and filters with `[x]` in one query.
+Whichever comes first should also be completely up to you, just be sure to put time offsets after the name of the stop, e.g. `dvb pirnaischer [62] in 10` or `dvb hbf in 60 [s3]` are valid.

 Hitting ⏎ on a connection will schedule a notification to be sent 10 minutes prior to departure.
 This obviously only works for departures that will depart more than 10 minutes from the current time.